jpchateau/Interactive-Image/CONTRIBUTING.md

 | `npm run test`               | Run unit tests                                          |
 | `npm run test-with-coverage` | Run unit tests and display code coverage                |
 | `npm run watch`              | Run the watcher for local development                   |

+## Documentation

+The technical documentation is built with [Sphinx](http://www.sphinx-doc.org/en/master/) and hosted at [Read the docs](https://interactive-image.readthedocs.io).
+It makes use of reStructuredText format.